SFPC/sfpc.github.io/detroit.md

 **Apply [here](https://airtable.com/shrwis42pddecU2gA) by July 1, 2019.**

-We accept up to 20 students based on their application and video interview.
+We accept up to 15 students based on their application and video interview.
 Our program is inclusive of beginners with no prior experience with art or  technology.
 SFPC and Detroit-based partners will select students with clear intention for joining the camp, and those who have a plan to share the knowledge with their community.
 Application Deadline is July 1.
 We will respond to your application by July 15.
 We anticipate the admission will be highly competitive.
 We encourage you to apply early!

 SFPC is committed to building a safe environment free of discrimination and harassment.
 No form of harassment will be tolerated.
 Harassment includes, but is not limited to verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, skill level, disability, physical appearance, body size, race, age, or religion.

 All application decisions at SFPC are based on educational needs, accessibility needs and individual needs and qualifications, without regard to race, color, religion or belief, family or parental status, or any other status.
 SFPC does not tolerate discrimination or harassment based on any of these characteristics.
 SFPC encourages applicants of all ages, disabilities and educational backgrounds.

-### Why are we running the camp in Detroit?
+### Why are we running the session in Detroit?

 We respect the complex and rich history of Detroit as a city of resilient creatives.
 We are inspired by Detroit-based artists and collectives such as [Complex Movements](https://emergencemedia.org/pages/complex-movements); an artist collective supporting the transformation of communities by exploring the connections of complex science and social justice movements through multimedia interactive performance work.
 We are inspired by the acclaimed [Allied Media Conference](https://www.alliedmedia.org/amc) for DIY media makers and activists.
 We are inspired by [Raven Stubbs](https://www.ravenstubbs.com/), whose project in Recess addressed “workshop series and ethnodramaturgical project exploring the role of class within contemporary Black life and community.”
 We are learning about the challenges of an outsider approaching a city like Detroit.
 [Taylor Renee Aldridge](https://www.taylorrenee.info/) writes “I urge you to consider the lives that have been lived here.
 The trauma experienced in these lives.
 Loss of homes, jobs, and other prized possessions.
 Consider these narratives as you aim to locate remedies for innovation.
 We, as Detroiters, welcome change but not at the expense of exploiting our own narratives and spaces for your personal gain.” in [Transplant exploits: Detroit’s savior complex](http://arts.black/2016/04/transplant-exploits-detroits-savior-complex/).
 Read about our intention in a [blog post](https://medium.com/sfpc/poetic-computation-detroit-b748b765afbb).

 ### How much is tuition?

 Tuition is $0-500 on a sliding scale.
+If you make more than Detroit City's median income ($27,838 in 2018) and still can not pay $500, please let us know how much you are willing to pay.
 No prospective students will be turned away for lack of funds.
 SFPC tuition goes directly to paying for the teachers, organizers, materials and space that make sessions like this possible.

 ### What is expected of me?